citp/privacy-policy-historical/c/co/cou/couponraja.in.md

 We may also obtain information about your usage of the Website by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer's hard drive.
 They help us to improve our site and to deliver a better and more personalised service.
 These cookies enable us to store information about your preferences and customise our site according to your individual interests, speed up your searches and recognise you when you return to our site.

-Couponraja.com may also allow advertisers and other third parties to place cookies onto your computer when you visit this website.
+Couponraja.in may also allow advertisers and other third parties to place cookies onto your computer when you visit this website.
 The cookies placed by advertisers and other third parties are used to keep track of the web searches you make while visiting this website, as well as your web surfing behaviour on this website and other websites you may visit.
 That information is used to show you advertisements tailored to your interests on this and other websites, and/or to keep track of your response to each ad.

 You may refuse to accept cookies by activating the setting on your browser which allows you to refuse the setting of cookies.
 However, if you select this setting you may be unable to access certain parts of our site.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you log on to our site.

 Direct Mailings

-If you register with Couponaraja.com or sign up for any of our newsletters or alerts, we will send you information about our coupon codes, 'free stuff', or other products and services we feel may interest you.
-Your e-mail address may also be used to send you information about our other websites that we feel are relevant to your registration on Couponraja.com.
+If you register with Couponaraja.in or sign up for any of our newsletters or alerts, we will send you information about our coupon codes, 'free stuff', or other products and services we feel may interest you.
+Your e-mail address may also be used to send you information about our other websites that we feel are relevant to your registration on Couponraja.in.

 You can sign up to our newsletter through submitting their email address at any of the sign up boxes featured throughout the Website or via our User Registration page.
-By providing your email address you agree to receive regular newsletter emails from Couponraja.com.
+By providing your email address you agree to receive regular newsletter emails from Couponraja.in.

 You can sign up to our newsletter through submitting their email address at any of the sign up boxes featured throughout the Website or via our User Registration page.
-By providing your email address you agree to receive regular newsletter emails from Couponraja.com.
+By providing your email address you agree to receive regular newsletter emails from Couponraja.in.

 Where We Store Your Personal Data